drodrigo7/e22-gcp-stt-transcriptor/README.md

 from GCP.
 Read the following README.md file for configurations required.

 ## 1. Google Cloud
-*Check `./docs/transcriptor.drawio` for the diagram of GCP services interaction.*

 ### 1.1.
 GCP SDK
 This script requires to install and configure the CLI for Google Cloud in